kaiyanl/web-programming/Assignment4/README.txt

 scp -r /path/to/source-folder user@server:/path/to/destination-folder/
-Copy one single local file to a remote destination: scp /path/to/source-file user@host:/path/to/destination-folder/
+Copy one single local file to a remote destination: scp /path/to/source-file user@host:/path/to/destination-folder/ Copy a folder from a remote server to your current local server: scp -r user@host:/path/to/source-file /path/to/destination-folder

 Unix:
 If the subdirectory mydir exists in your current directory and it is not empty, you can delete it by entering at the Unix prompt: